websightful/django-gdpr-cookie-consent-docs/src/getting-started.md

 The conditional html might include external or inline styles, external or inline  JavaScripts, and other HTML snippets.

-Manage the scripts that create your __Essential (strictly necessary)__ cookies separately, unrelated conditional html snippets.
+Manage the scripts that create your __Essential (strictly necessary)__ cookies separately, unrelated to conditional html snippets.

 ### 3. Translate your titles and descriptions